zhongfly/mpv-winbuild/README.md

 ## Auto-Builds

-Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.
+Builds run daily at 12:00 UTC (trigger by [pipedream](https://pipedream.com/)) and are automatically released on success.

 ### Release Retention Policy